The Daily Walk with Love

 While rates of depression soar, it’s really

-more of a question of pure anxiety, all over the world.
+more of a question of straight anxiety, all over the world.

 Recognition and acceptance of this in society